 Bird watching on Rwanda birding tours safaris focus on the largest contiguous block of montane forest with a very high birding potential at each site.
 Rwanda Birding Safaris – Rwanda is a birders haven with 703 bird species and 29 Albertine Rift Endemics within diverse habitats.

-703 bird species are recorded to exist in Rwanda 510 of them thought to be resident and 183 species being visiting, seasonal migrants and vagrants.
+703 bird species are recorded to exist in Rwanda 510 of them are thought to be residents and 183 species being visiting, seasonal migrants, and vagrants.

-Rwanda arguably offers the best montane birding in Africa made better with the great road network easing access, security and safety.
-The country being relatively small in size makes it even easier to visit the birding spots on a short Rwanda tour.
+Rwanda arguably offers the best montane birding in Africa made better with the great road network easing access, security, and safety.
+The country is relatively small in size makes it even easier to visit the birding spots on a short Rwanda tour.

 Though the country has been fairly birded, the country has had several species added to the country list since 2010.